Thank-A-Teacher Celebration honors those making a difference

 ROGERS, Ark.
-(KFTA) — About 1,000 educators were celebrated during a special event.
+(KNWA) — About 1,000 educators were celebrated during a special event.

 The fourth annual Thank-A-Teacher Celebration Wednesday, Aug.
 7 honored teachers who make differences in their community.